[extreme environments]

 Columbus has one of the highest rates in the nation of fatal shootings by its police force.

-My photo archive traces mistakes of capture:
+My field notes archive mistakes of capture:

 fabric of red sweater, inner lining of a wool coat.